Presidency of Dwight D. Eisenhower: Second term

 Towards the end of his second term, Eisenhower proposed another civil rights bill designed to help protect voting rights, but Congress once again passed a bill with weaker provisions than Eisenhower had requested.
 Eisenhower signed the bill into law as the Civil Rights Act of 1960.
 By 1960, 6.4% of Southern black students attended integrated schools and thousands of black voters had registered to vote, but millions of African Americans remained disenfranchised.

 Lavender Scare

 Eisenhower's administration contributed to the McCarthyist Lavender Scare with President Eisenhower issuing his Executive Order 10450 in 1953.
 During Eisenhower's presidency, thousands of lesbian and gay applicants were barred from federal employment and over 5,000 federal employees were fired under suspicions of being homosexual.
-From 1947 to 1961, the number of firings based on sexual orientation were far greater than those for membership in the Communist party, and government officials intentionally campaigned to make "homosexual" synonymous with "Communist traitor" such that LGBT people were treated as a national security threat stemming from the belief they were susceptible to blackmail and exploitation.
+From 1947 to 1961, the number of firings based on sexual orientation were far greater than those for membership in the Communist party, and government officials intentionally campaigned to make "homosexual" synonymous with "Communist traitor" such that they were treated as a national security threat stemming from the belief they were susceptible to blackmail and exploitation.
+As Ellen Schrecker argues, when the Cold War began to heat up, due to events like the outbreak of the Korean War, it provided justification for more pervasive and aggressive anti-Communist campaigns.
+The cover of Cold War security threats provided space for figures like McCarthy to promote increased government intervention.
+David Johnson explains how the Lavender Scare fits into this framework, arguing that homosexuals became victims of the widened definition of a security threat, at a time when Americans were becoming increasingly alarmed of both internal and external threats.

+Atoms for Peace

+Eisenhower gave the Atoms for Peace speech to the United Nations General Assembly on December 8, 1953, advocating for constructive use of nuclear fission for electrical energy and nuclear medicine instead of nuclear arms race proliferation.
+The speech lead to the Atomic Energy Act of 1954 which allowed the civilian world to develop nuclear fission technology for peaceful and prosperous purposes.